Some implications between Grothendieck's anabelian conjectures: The section conjecture implies the hom conjecture

 to be an equivalence for a much larger class than finitely generated extensions of $k$.
-At least, we should have smooth schemes: we actually show that normality together with a finiteness condition on local rings is enough.
+At least, we should have smooth schemes: we actually show that normality together with a broad finiteness condition is enough.

-Recall that a $k$-algebra is essentially of finite type if it is the localization of a $k$-algebra of finite type.

-\begin{definition} Let $k$ be a field.
-A $k$-scheme $T$ is \emph{left} over $k$ (short for \emph{locally essentially of finite type}) if $\O_{T,p}$ is essentially of finite type over $k$ for every $p\in T$. \end{definition}

-\begin{remark} This condition on local rings may seem strange at first glance, but it is really everything that we need: there is no need of conditions on open neighbourhoods.
-Observe that this definition is somewhat similar to Mochizuki's smooth pro-varieties \cite[Definition 16.4]{mo99}.
-Imposing that the local rings are essentially of finite type ensures both the fact that residue fields are finitely generated over $k$ and that local rings are noetherian.
-Being left is a quite general finiteness condition: it contains schemes locally of finite type, finitely generated extensions of $k$, curves with an arbitrary set of closed points removed.
-For example,